acaudwell/Gource/README.win32.txt

 * Gource will write messages to stout.txt (or stderr.txt) instead of the console as it would on Linux.

-* On Windows, gource needs to run using a pre-generated log file (ie gource.exe my-project.log).

-  You can generate a log for your project using the following steps:
+* You can generate a log for your project using the following steps:

   1. run gource.exe --git-log-command
   2. get the command written to stdout.txt